The Trails of 'Toba

 -Trail Runners preferably with a Vibram outsole as these stick well on rocks even when

 wet, and those wet rocks can be TREACHEROUS with the wrong shoes.
+Our friends at Big Sky Run Co. would be happy to help you find the right pair!

 -Hat/Sunglasses